noamba/analysing-many-text-files/README.md

+Main code in max_words.py

 Exercise instructions:

-Find the most common occurring words in a collection of text files and the sentences where they are used to print out the information similar to the following table:
+Find the most common occurring words in a collection of text files and the sentences where they are used.
+The following table is one possiblity to express the results: